What is the expected behavior for chat sessions to time out? When do idle conversations time out? Why can't I end a chat in messaging?

 A chat can reopen and the agent will experience the following:

-- If the end user chats in again after an agent leaves, it pops back into the agent's queue.
+- If the end user chats in again after an agent leaves, it returns to the agent's queue.

-- In these cases, the history of their previous chat is present for the agent because it’s still considered the same chat conversation.
+- The history of their previous chat is present for the agent because it’s still considered the same chat conversation.

 - Any subsequent messages are added to the chat script.